|

 Our Logo Movie

-Click on the big yellow W at the top of our home page to view a Flash movie.
-If you need a Flash plug-in, you'll see the link for a free download.
+Click on the big yellow W at the top of our home page to view a movie.
 This short subject animates five different pentomino designs.
 The 12 pieces first spell out the five letters of our company name, KADON.
 Each letter leads to one of the five ways 4 pentominoes can form a doubled W. Their solutions are embedded within a moving "dance" of 9 pieces that form a tripled W. Sound confusing?
 It'll make sense when you see the movie.
 After each design you can click the next one or "Home" to return to the index page.
 Why pentominoes?
 Because Kadon's first product, Quintillions, was founded on them, and they have inspired everything else we've created.
-The movie was made by Chris Palmer using Flash technology, from concept and solutions by Kate Jones.
-There are five miniature animations hidden throughout the website that can be viewed without Flash.
+The movie was made originally by Chris Palmer using Flash technology, from concept and solutions by Kate Jones.
+Flash having gone obsolete, the animated graphics were converted to HTML5 by the wizards at Dart Innovations in India.
+There are five miniature animations hidden throughout the website.
 Here is one sampler.

 The Fast Lane